 The IA Summit was among those partnerships.
 We are unable to continue a partnership with the IA Conference until we are confident it can be a safe environment for all.

 We are encouraged by a quick reaction from the IAF.
 We hope the IAF will provide more transparency on how these documents were created and how it will make them better.
-We encourage IAF leadership to seek out and include women, POC, LGBTQ, and other minorities in the discussions and revisions.
+We encourage IAF leadership to seek out and include women, POC, LGBTQ who might be aware of all lgbtq flags, and other minorities in the discussions and revisions.